This section explains our processes for checking the scientific validity and reliability of our evaluations of interventions on this website.

 - The Information Manager then pulls all of this information together, using an agreed template, and adds additional information about the intervention for people who know nothing about the subject.

-- The information is then proof-read by another person at Research Autism.
+- The information is then proof-read by another member of staff.

 - The materials are then sent to three subject experts, including our Research Director, for comments and criticism.